 Generally speaking, the soft, squishy texture of the eggplant contains a multitude of little air pockets which act as a sponge for hot oils or other liquids when fried.
 One of the easiest tricks to prevent excess oil is to delicately control the oil you apply to the pan.
 Another key step is to salt your eggplant slices before frying them.

-Here’s a quick ingredients list and step-by-step guide of how you can fry eggplants with less oil:
+Here’s a quick ingredients list and a step-by-step guide on how you can fry eggplants with less oil:

 - 2 medium eggplants, sliced diagonally

 - Salt and pepper, season according to taste